-The Climate Modeling Alliance (CliMA) is a coalition of scientists, engineers, and applied mathematicians from Caltech, MIT, the Naval Postgraduate School, and the NASA Jet Propulsion Laboratory.
+The Climate Modeling Alliance (CliMA) is a coalition of scientists, engineers, and applied mathematicians from Caltech, MIT, and the NASA Jet Propulsion Laboratory.
 We are building the first Earth System Model (ESM) in the Julia programming language that automatically learns from diverse data sources to produce more accurate climate predictions with quantified uncertainties.